Azo compound

 Azo compounds are organic compounds bearing the functional group diazenyl (R\sN=N\sR′, in which R and R′ can be either aryl or alkyl groups).

-IUPAC defines azo compounds as: "Derivatives of diazene (diimide), HN=NH, wherein both hydrogens are substituted by hydrocarbyl groups, e.g. PhN=NPh azobenzene or diphenyldiazene."
+IUPAC defines azo compounds as: "Derivatives of diazene (diimide), HN=NH, wherein both hydrogens are substituted by hydrocarbyl groups, e.g. PhN=NPh azobenzene or diphenyldiazene.", where Ph stands for phenyl group.
 The more stable derivatives contain two aryl groups.
 The N=N group is called an azo group (from French azote 'nitrogen', from Ancient Greek ἀ- (a-) 'not' and ζωή (zōē) 'life').

 Many textile and leather articles are dyed with azo dyes and pigments.

 Aryl azo compounds

 Aryl azo compounds are usually stable, crystalline species.
 Azobenzene is the prototypical aromatic azo compound.
 It exists mainly as the trans isomer, but upon illumination, converts to the cis isomer.

 Aromatic azo compounds can be synthesized by azo coupling, which entails an electrophilic substitution reaction where an aryl diazonium cation is attacked by another aryl ring, especially those substituted with electron-donating groups: